AaditAntony/work_pulse/README.md

 in home the error of the button is fixed the home page is done
-started the correction in the attendance bloc
+started the correction in the attendance bloc work in the attendance bloc where the attendance is reseted in the bloc